oxfordmmm/gpas_local_db/README.md

 alembic upgrade head
 ```

-If you have mode changes to the database models, you will need to generate a new migration using the following command.
+If you have made changes to the database models, you will need to generate a new migration using the following command.

 ```bash
 alembic revision --autogenerate -m "message"